Acme Corporation

-The Acme Corporation is a fictional corporation that features prominently in the Road Runner/Wile E. Coyote animated shorts as a running gag.
+The Acme Corporation (simply referred to as Acme and stylized in all caps as ACME) is a fictional corporation that features prominently in the Road Runner/Wile E. Coyote animated shorts as a running gag.
 The company manufactures outlandish products that fail or backfire catastrophically at the worst possible times.
 The name is also used as a generic title in many cartoons, especially those made by Warner Bros., as well as films, TV series, commercials and comic strips.